(Un)reasonable Allure of Ante-hoc Interpretability for High-stakes Domains: Transparency Is Necessary but Insufficient for Comprehensibility: Discussion and Conclusion

 \section{Discussion and Conclusion}

-This paper showed the ambiguous divide between ante- and post-hoc explainability.
-Since these concepts lack widely-accepted definitions, ante-hoc interpretability may result in inherently transparent models that remain unintelligible due to how they processes information or an (implicit) audience mismatch.
+This paper showed the ambiguous divide between ante- and post-hoc XAI approaches.
+Since these concepts lack widely-accepted definitions, ante-hoc interpretability may result in inherently transparent models that remain unintelligible due to how they processes information or an overlooked audience mismatch.
 To engender their understanding in selected groups of explainees, we may additionally need to consider modularity of the explanatory insights, their provenance and lineage, as well as the human or algorithmic reasoning applied to extract and process them.
-These desiderata span properties pertaining to (inherently transparent) models and techniques used to make sense of them, offering a principled framework to navigate XAI methods.
-For example, it allows us to precisely describe various types of explainability based on the lineage--provenance spectrum; the functional definition of ante-hoc interpretability can be characterised by high translucency of endogenous explanatory insights, whereas post-hoc methods are widely understood to have low translucency or use exogenous information.
-High-stakes domains, such as healthcare, require the highest level of intelligibility for which the functional notion of ante-hoc interpretability is best suited; however, without extending its specification further, it may fail to achieve the desired outcomes as demonstrated throughout this paper.
-Our desiderata may not be exhaustive but they are guaranteed to stimulate discussion and offer a good starting point for their expansion.
+These desiderata span properties pertaining to (inherently transparent) models and techniques used to make sense of them, offering a principled framework that aids in navigating XAI methods.
+For example, it allows us to precisely describe various types of explainability based on the provenance--lineage spectrum; the functional definition of ante-hoc interpretability can be characterised by high translucency of endogenous explanatory insights, whereas post-hoc methods are broadly understood to have low translucency or use exogenous information.

+High-stakes domains, such as healthcare, require the highest level of intelligibility for which the functional notion of ante-hoc interpretability is best suited; however, without extending its specification further, it may fail to achieve the desired goals as demonstrated throughout this paper.
+While our desiderata may not be exhaustive, they are guaranteed to stimulate insightful discussion and offer a good starting point for their future expansion.